-The gear was packed and Official Explorer, Andrew, and his mates had put together a verrry rough plan; spend the next four days exploring Fitzgerald River National Park.
+The gear was packed and Andrew’s crew had put together a verrry rough plan; spend the next four days exploring Fitzgerald River National Park.
 Who needs solid plans anyway right?!

 - Crystal clear water and white beaches